Destaq/destaq.github.io/index.md

     - label: "About me..."
       url: "https://simonilincev.com/about/"

-excerpt: "Full-stack Python & JavaScript developer interested in server-side web development and automation."
+excerpt: "Backend Python & JavaScript developer interested in server-side web development and automation."
 intro:
   - excerpt: "Hi, I'm Simon, an American high schooler currently living in Europe.
 I enjoy programming and language learning, and primarily develop with Nuxt.js and Flask."